patrykslomka/DataEngineering_team4_1/README.md

 in the Gitignore).
 For example: Different IDE's use files we do not want in our repo.
 Check your directory for hidden files and add those to the `.gitignore` file.

-#### Constants (to be created)

-In the directory `config` there are two files: `constants.py` and `personal_constants.py`.  `personal_constants.py` is included in`.gitignore` thus your confidential constants are never pushed to Github.
-Make sure to define all constants in UPPERCASE.
-Whenever you need a confidential constant, first import the personal constant in `constants.py`, then import `constants.py` in your script.

 ### Branching strategy

 Here it is explained how you should work with branches.
 The main point is that nobody is allowed to push directly to the